Wichita, Kansas: Rail

+The first train arrived in Wichita on May 16, 1872 from Newton with 44 passengers.
+Numerous passenger depots served the city up until 1979, with two depots remaining extant.

 Two Class I railroads, BNSF Railway and Union Pacific Railroad (UP), operate freight rail lines through Wichita.
 UP's OKT Line runs generally north-south through the city; north of downtown, the line consists of trackage leased to BNSF.
 An additional UP line enters the city from the northeast and terminates downtown.
 BNSF's main line through the city enters from the north, passes through downtown, and exits to the southeast, paralleling highway K-15.
 The Wichita Terminal Association, a joint operation between BNSF and UP, provides switching service on three miles (5 km) of track downtown.
 In addition, two lines of the Kansas and Oklahoma Railroad enter the city, one from the northwest and the other from the southwest, both terminating at their junction in west-central Wichita.

 Wichita has not had passenger rail service since 1979.
 The nearest Amtrak station is in Newton 25 mi north, offering service on the Southwest Chief line between Los Angeles and Chicago.
 Amtrak offers bus service from downtown Wichita to its station in Newton as well as to its station in Oklahoma City, the northern terminus of the Heartland Flyer line.